scalabli/quo/docs/unicode-support.rst

     contents as the wrapper will not forward that method.

 *   ``sys.stdin``, ``sys.stdout`` and ``sys.stderr`` are by default
     text-based.
-When Click needs a binary stream, it attempts to discover the underlying binary stream.
+When Quo needs a binary stream, it attempts to discover the underlying binary stream.

 *   ``sys.argv`` is always text.
-This means that the native type for input values to the types in Click is Unicode, not bytes.
+This means that the native type for input values to the types in Quo is Unicode, not bytes.

     This causes problems if the terminal is incorrectly set and Python does not figure out the encoding.
 In that case, the Unicode string